-window: WINDOW enable: BOOL Errors: Window, Value
+window: WINDOW enable: BOOL

+Errors: Window, Value

-Specifying enable as True causes the server to send the requesting client a ShapeNotify event whenever the bounding or clip region of the specified window is altered by any client.
+Specifying enable as True causes the server to send the requesting client a ShapeNotify event whenever the bounding, clip or input region of the specified window is altered by any client.
 Specifying enable as False causes the server to stop sending such events.